therahulyele/problem-solving/README.md

 ## How to Use

 If you're interested in a specific problem, navigate to the corresponding folder by its problem number or use the list above to directly access the file.
+For problems with multiple solutions in different languages, choose the file corresponding to the language you prefer.

 ## Contact